near/NEPs/text/0000-near-shell.md

 #### Settings
 [project-level-settings]: #project-level-settings

+---

 These are key-values reflecting how `near-shell` behaves when called within a NEAR project.

-**Example**: a developer using OS X uses `near login` with access to a browser, whereas a validator runs `near login` on a CentOS box with no UI or browser.
+Example: a developer using OS X uses `near login` with access to a browser, whereas a validator runs `near login` on a CentOS box with no UI or browser.
 A user prompt may ask "Is this login from a computer with a browser?"
 The answer is then stored in key-value format in the project-level directory so it can be referenced later, skipping the prompt in the future.

 Besides answers to user prompts, project-level settings also store information about the last version of `near-shell` used in this project.
 For more information, please see [Upgradability](#upgradability).